We are proud to work alongside tauira of all ages from various schools in our community.

-Alongside our education with tamariki, kaiako (teachers) will also develop their skills and confidence in conservation education.
+Alongside our education with tauira (students), kaiako (teachers) will also develop their skills and confidence in conservation education.

 • increase confidence to partake in conversations about te taiao, our environment